 In April 2021, after 10 years of continuous use for Forest School sessions, we took the decision to let our woodland at school have a rest and re-wild.
 We had been secretly been working on a project which would bring about a very exciting alternative form of outdoor education and one which would compliment and extend the learning that the Forest School sessions had afforded our children.
 In June, 2021, the children were able to use their Forest School skills to construct shelters for the animals when we enjoyed a rare spell of good weather!
 Forest School hasn't disappeared completely, though there are many similarities and the benefits transcend both approaches.

 All children in school (and Little Dragons) visit Willow Farm ( a 20 minute minibus ride from school) for a full day once a fortnight.
-Our junior farmers manage the farm under the guidance of our farm manager, Mrs Annelies Bourne who previously led the Forest School sessions.
+Our junior farmers manage the farm under the guidance of our farm manager, Mrs Annelies Bourne, who previously led the Forest School sessions.
 Mrs Bourne has a wealth of experience with farm animals, having spent five years at agricultural college.

 Currently, we have pigs, sheep and lambs, ponies, Pygmy goats, chickens, rabbits and guinea pigs.
 As Willow Farm is a working farm, there is a breeding programme in place, so children are able to witness life cycles and the miracle of new life.
 They also understand that our pigs and sheep are bred to enter the food chain.
 The children ensure that the animals are well cared for whilst they are with us.
 We also sell our produce - look out for boxes of eggs at the school gate - currently £1 for 1/2 dozen delicious free range eggs.
-We also sell pork products and have had wonderful feedback about the tastiness of our meat!
+We also sell pork products about three times each. year and have had wonderful feedback about the tastiness of our meat!

 When the children arrive at the farm, they feed, water, muck out, collect eggs and turn the animals out into their paddocks.
-During the day, children may receive the opportunity to work alongside the vet, farrier, shepherdess or one of the many professionals who visit the farm.
+During the day, children may receive the opportunity to work alongside the vet, farrier, shepherdess or one of the other professionals who visit the farm.
 In the afternoon, children receive a focused lesson which helps to consolidate and extend the work they have done in school.
 This may be using their knowledge of scientific classification and extending it to farm animals or they may use their knowledge of ratio and proportion to calculate how much feed the pigs need according to their weight.
 Children who have focused on measurement in maths have weighed farm animals and measured the ponies.

 It's not 'all work and no play' as the children enjoy jumping from our giant straw bales into a deep straw pit and using the waterslide in sunny weather.